CrystleSequeira/BrainStation-Capstone/README.md

 #### Machine Learning Model:
 logreg_ml.pkl (Best performing model - Logistic Regression)

-#### Jupyter Notebooks:
+#### Notebook Folder:
-Part1_Clean_Wine_Reviews.ipynb - Jupyter Notebook used for cleaning the dataset which includes Missing Values, Drop Columns, and Feature Engineering
+- Part1_Clean_Wine_Reviews.ipynb - Jupyter Notebook used for cleaning the dataset which includes Missing Values, Drop Columns, and Feature Engineering

-Part2_NLP_Wine_Reviews.ipynb - Jupyter Notebook used for processing the text dataset into numerical values with NLP
+- Part2_NLP_Wine_Reviews.ipynb - Jupyter Notebook used for processing the text dataset into numerical values with NLP

-Part3A_ML.ipynb - include Logistic Regression, Random Forest, and xgboost.
+- Part3A_ML.ipynb - include Logistic Regression, Random Forest, and xgboost.
 This notebook is mainly to show previous workflow and the process of multiple iterations.

-Part3B_ML_v1.ipynb - Machine Learning with final approach using Random Forest
+- Part3B_ML_v1.ipynb - Machine Learning with final approach using Random Forest

-Part3B_ML_v2.ipynb - Machine Learning with final approach using Logistic Regression and XGBoost
+- Part3B_ML_v2.ipynb - Machine Learning with final approach using Logistic Regression and XGBoost